Qing-Sicau/annocript-update/README.md

 # annocript-update
-this is an updated python version of annocript the original version was wrote by **Francesco Musacchia** please cite: Annocript: a flexible pipeline for the annotation of transcriptomes able to identify putative long noncoding RNAs, doi: Bioinformatics, 2015 31(13):2199-201;
+This is an updated python version of annocript \n the original version was wrote by **Francesco Musacchia** \n please cite: Annocript: a flexible pipeline for the annotation of transcriptomes able to identify putative long noncoding RNAs, doi: Bioinformatics, 2015 31(13):2199-201; \n
-doi: 10.1093/bioinformatics/btv106
+doi: 10.1093/bioinformatics/btv106 \n
-this is the AI automated generated project with only minor mamually curation, do not use under industry conditions.
+this is the AI automated generated project with only minor mamually curation, do not use under industry conditions. \n

 General point:
 - no downloading process, download all database files by your self.